 Here in Texas, smoked macaroni and cheese isn't just a fun twist; it's a tradition.
 We smoke our Thanksgiving dinner every year, and this smoked mac and cheese is always on the table alongside our Traeger Brisket, Traeger Scalloped Potatoes, and Smoked Green Beans.
 It's a staple on Memorial Day, too.

-And the best part?
-You can make it ahead for stress-free holiday prep.
-If you are looking for more easy smoker sides, check out my Traeger Baked Potatoes, Smoked Baked Beans, Traeger Smoked Queso Without Velveeta, or Traeger Smoked Asparagus.
+If you are looking for more easy smoker sides, check out reader favorites like Traeger Baked Potatoes, Smoked Baked Beans, Traeger Smoked Queso Without Velveeta, or Traeger Smoked Asparagus.

 Jump to: